-However, when an accident happens at the intersection the one driver runs a red light but does not admit to the fault, it become less obvious.
-This situation may require professional legal counsel.
-In a party injured in the event, their own insurance may cover that cost under personal injury protect policy or uninsured motorist policy.
+The truck that hit you is at fault and should be responsible for the damages.
+An accident happened at an intersection, and one driver ran a red light.
+However, the driver did not admit to the fault, so it may require professional legal counsel in order to prove who was at fault.
+If someone is injured in this event, their own insurance may cover that cost under a personal injury protection policy or uninsured motorist policy.